radicaled42/devops-best-practices/networking/tcp_udp.md

 - It’s connectionless, which makes data transfer unreliable.
 - There’s no system in place to acknowledge a successful data transfer.
 - There’s no way to know if data is delivered in its original state, or at all.
-- It has no error control, so it drops packets when errors are detected
+- It has no error control, so it drops packets when errors are detected.
 - In case of a data collision, routers will often drop UDP packets and favor TCP packets.
 - Multiple users accepting UDP data can cause congestion, and there’s no way to mitigate this.
 - It cannot sequence data, so data can arrive in any order or out of order.